How To Clean a Camelbak – from easy rinsing to disinfectingMay 19th, 2011 By Lis

 5) Rinse 3 times with hot water

-A note about your bite valve: When doing the deep clean and brushing, it’s best to remove the bite valve to make it easier to clean the whole tube.
+A note about bite valves: When doing the deep clean and brushing, it’s best to remove the bite valve to make it easier to clean the whole tube.
 It’s a bit hard to get it off the tube though.
 Anyone have a good method?

 WHEN YOU SEE MOLD: DISINFECT

-If this happens to you, it’s time to bring out the big guns and disinfect your Camelbak or other brand reservoir.
+If this happens to you, it’s time to bring out the big guns and disinfect your Camelbak or other brand-name reservoir.
 Disinfecting takes general cleaning a step further by killing microscopic organisms.
-Most all experts recommend using bleach, or alternatively a chlorine-free alternative, like Seventh Generation’s Free and Clear.
+Most all experts recommend using bleach, or a chlorine-free alternative like CamelBak Cleaning Tablets or, hint-hint, Seventh Generation’s Free and Clear.

 Here’s how to disinfect your Camelbak or other hydration reservoir: